moliver28/research-handbook/content/handbook/entity/gmbh-germany.md

 **Parental Leave and GitLab's Global Policy**

 GitLab GmbH employees in Germany are entitled to both the statutory German parental and meternity leave as well as [GitLab's global 16-week paid parental leave policy](handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave).
 Here's how these policies interact:

-- Maternity Leave: The statutory maternity leave period (minimum 14 weeks for single births) is separate from and precedes both statutory German parental leave  and GitLab's paid parential leave.
+- Maternity Leave: The statutory maternity leave period (minimum 14 weeks for single births) is separate from and precedes both statutory German parental leave and GitLab's paid parental leave.
-- Parental Leave: When overlapping with statutory paternity leave, GitLab's paid parential leave will substitute for the gaps in paymemnt.
+- Parental Leave: When overlapping with statutory paternity leave, GitLab's paid parental leave will substitute for the gaps in payment.
-- No statutory paternity/maternity leave: If the GItLab team member does not apply for any statutory regarding the birth of their offspring, they are till eligble for [GitLab's global 16-week paid parental leave policy](handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave).
+- No statutory paternity/maternity leave: If the GitLab team member does not apply for any statutory leave regarding the birth of their offspring, they are still eligible for [GitLab's global 16-week paid parental leave policy](handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave).

 **Applying for Parental Leave in Germany**